anthonyrisinger/cga/README.md

     return storage
 ```

 Why does this work so well?
 Because geometric operations naturally preserve grade structure.
 When multiplying objects of grade $a$ and $b$, the result can only have grades in the range $|a-b|$ to $a+b$.
 This means we can pre-filter which grades need computation, dramatically reducing unnecessary work.
-Benchmarks across typical geometric operations show 2-5× speedup over dense arrays—not from clever optimization, but from simply not computing zeros.
+Algorithmic analysis suggests a potential 2-5× speedup over dense arrays for typical geometric operations—not from clever optimization, but from simply not computing zeros.

 The lesson here extends beyond geometric algebra: matching data structures to natural sparsity patterns often provides more benefit than low-level optimization.
 But this isn't free—grade-stratified storage requires more complex access patterns and careful maintenance of the active-grades mask.
 The implementation complexity is manageable, but it's real.